What’s The Best Pool Thermometer (2019 Guide)

 A thermometer won’t do you much good if you have too much difficulty reading it to know what it means.

-And each thermometer display is different: some are different sizes and brighter backlighting.
+And each display is different: some are different sizes and brighter backlighting.

-It’s best to ask an associate to let you try out a thermometer or check out the display before you decide, especially if you have vision problems.
+It’s best to ask an associate to let you try one out or check out the display before you decide, especially if you have vision problems.

-In addition to just being able to read the display, you need to decide if you'd also like to have a wireless thermometer with a display you can keep inside.
+In addition to just being able to read the display, you need to decide if you'd also like to have a wireless version with a display you can keep inside.

 Although not necessary, it is sometimes very convenient to be able to monitor this if you're waiting for it to heat up so you can swim.